HerbertTam/ENGG1320-Project/README.md

 6. a function that removes a photo from imageBase.

-7. a function that can write the entry time and time difference into a log file in a uniform manner (so the data can be used for poasibly part 3.
+7. a function that can write the entry time and time difference into a log file in a uniform manner (so the data can be used for part 3).

 PART 2: VIDEO/PHOTOS HANDLING